Anomalous Josephson effect and rectification in junctions between Floquet topological superconductors: Floquet end modes

 \section{Floquet end modes}

 The Kitaev chain with periodically varying chemical potential can host Floquet Majorana fermions.
 The number of Floquet Majorana fermions can be calculated by the winding number.
+Due to bulk-boundary correspondence, a knowledge of the topology of the bulk bands in a system with periodic boundary condition is sufficient to discern the number of topologically protected edge states in an open system~\cite{benito14}.
 Winding number gives the number of pairs of Majorana fermions in a long driven open Kitaev chain~\cite{thakurathi13}.
 The unitary time evolution operator $U_{T,k}$ that takes the system from time $t=0$ to $t=T$ at momentum $\hbar k$ for a translationally invariant system can be expressed as $U_{T,k}=e^{-ih_{eff}(k)T}$, where $h_{eff}(k)$ is a $2\times 2$ matrix having the form $h_z(k)\tau_z+h_x(k)\tau_x$.
 The number of times the loop in $(h_x,h_z)$ encircles the origin $(0,0)$ as $k$ is varied from $-\pi$ to $\pi$ is the winding number.
 The Floquet Majorana fermions in an open system come in two varieties, having the Floquet eigenvalues $1$ and $-1$.
-The winding number gives the sum of total number of pairs of Majorana fermions belonging to both these varieties.
-In Fig.~\ref{fig:wind}, the winding number is numerically calculated and plotted in a color plot as a function of the driving frequency $\om$ and amplitude of driving potential $V_0$ for $\mu=0.2w$, $\De=0.9w$, $M=80$.
+The winding number gives the sum of the total number of pairs of Majorana fermions belonging to both these varieties.
+In Fig.~\ref{fig:wind}, the winding number is numerically calculated and plotted in a color plot as a function of the driving frequency $\om$ and amplitude of driving potential $V_0$ for $\mu=0.2w_h$, $\De=0.9w_h$, $M=80$.